faisalajaradat/MESA-game-server/README.md

 # MESA x H4H Hosting Server

-This project was meant as a potential Heart4heart Mesa collab at a functional self-hosted game server with relevant branding.
+This project was meant as a potential Heart4heart Mesa collab at a functional self-hosted game server with relevant branding. docker-compose file added with an example .env file, for setup volumes are already appropriately setup.
+Clone The repository and run Docker Compose up in the main Directory.

 Login Screen
 <img width="1432" alt="Screenshot 2024-04-04 at 8 31 16 PM" src="https://github.com/faisalajaradat/MESA-game-server/assets/86083188/006a7f0d-473b-4d01-b48f-7967484f33cb">